 4. Read Books and Watch Movies about Juneteenth

-Juneteenth: A Novel – Shot on the Senate floor by a young Black man, a dying racist senator summons an elderly Black Baptist minister from Oklahoma to his side for a remarkable dialogue that reveals the deeply buried secrets of their shared past and the tragedy that reunites them.
+Juneteenth: A Novel by Ralph Ellison – Shot on the Senate floor by a young Black man, a dying racist senator summons an elderly Black Baptist minister from Oklahoma to his side for a remarkable dialogue that reveals the deeply buried secrets of their shared past and the tragedy that reunites them.

 Add a comment to: Juneteenth: History and Celebration